raj-freemind/12iDAssignment/README.md

-### QA Assignment

-Hello and congratulations on reaching this stage!
-Here, we have a small challenge for you (if you enjoy being challenged).
+Here is a small challenge for you (if you enjoy being challenged).
 The objective of this assignment is to:

 1. Develop unit tests with Jest.
 2. Develop e2e tests with Cypress.